 "The same product will be shown to each user in a different light.
 Likewise, there is a sea of apps for every purpose and recommending the right one for a user is a challenge.
 But the potential is immense," says Rajan.

 Smartly will soon form an in-house technical team that will offer its own reviews and content related to smartphones.
 Currently, the app aggregates most of its content.

 The app which went live on October 15 has witnessed about 2500 downloads.
 The app will remain free for users.

-Smartly will compete with the likes of gadget research portal 91mobiles and Smartprix, a price comparison site for consumer electronics and books, in this space.
+Market and competitors Smartly will compete with the likes of gadget research portal 91mobiles and Smartprix, a price comparison site for consumer electronics and books, in this space.

 "The space in which the entrepreneurs are venturing into is a little crowded, hence constant innovation is a key for the constant growth," says Vikram Upadhyaya, chief mentor and accelerator evangelist at GHV Accelerator.
 "Context based content personalisation and addressing it through 100 per cent tech play will be a game changer in a developing country like India which has the second largest base of mobile users."

 India is currently the third largest market for smartphones only behind China and the US and is expected to surpass the US by 2017.
 According to International Data Corporation, 26.5 million smartphones were shipped to India in the second quarter of 2015, up 44% from 18.4 million units for the same period last year.

 Angel investor Mohit Rampal believes that the go-to market in this model should be well-defined.